If you’re new to gaming, you have probably heard the term GPU get thrown around a lot without knowing what it actually means.

 History of GPU

 The demand for a higher quality of in-game graphics started as early as the 1970s.
-The devices responsible for gaming graphics for early gaming consoles were not GPUs.
+However, the devices responsible for gaming graphics for early gaming consoles were not GPUs.
 Instead, these controllers were hardcoded to display specific graphics for a specific game that was being played.
 So when CPUs came into the picture, the CPUs themselves handled graphics processing for both computers and gaming consoles.

 During this time, a small company from Canada, ATI, started manufacturing their own graphics cards, the CPU-dependent ATI wonder series.
 It supported switching between different resolutions and modes.
 However, these GPUs were only limited to 2D graphics.
 The era of 3D graphics was ushered in by the release of the first PlayStation console in 1995.
-S3 VIRGE, released in the same year, was the first 2D video card that could support 3D graphics.
+S3 VIRGE, released in the same year, was the first 2D video card supporting 3D graphics.

 NVIDIA marked the age of modern-day graphics cards when they released GEFORCE 256 in 1999.
 During the same time, ATI was releasing the Radeon series, which AMD would later adopt.
 These two (NVIDIA and ATI) were the only players by 2001, and the other graphics card companies were unable to keep up with them.
 For subsequent years, NVIDIA kept releasing more improved versions of their GeForce graphics cards; GeForce 2, 3, etc., ATI did the same with their Radeon cards.
 Finally, in 2006, AMD acquired ATI; and NVIDIA started releasing their GTX series.
 Fast forward to 2018, when NVIDIA started releasing their RTX 20th Gen series.